cosimograssi95/Plugins/CascadeStatusAll/README.md

 - Handling of complex parent-child relationships.
 - Intelligent recalculation of status for shared-child scenarios.

-> ⚠️ The plugin uses a **recursive** algorithm.
+> ⚠️ The plugin implements a **recursive** algorithm.
 Depending on the amount of records, you might need to chunk the starting dataset in order to avoid **excessive execution time**.

+---

+## How It Works

+Given a list of **parent record GUIDs** and input parameters, the Plugin:

+1. Retrieves the **status** and **status reason** for parent records.
+2. Recursively collects child relationships based on the `publisherPrefix` or `entitiesLogicalNamesToInclude`.
+3. Collects the **current or previous states** of all related records, depending on `shouldRestorePreviousStatus`.
+4. Returns all records and their statuses in a expando object, ready for further use.
 ---

 ## How to create the Custom API